A self-supervised neural-analytic method to predict the evolution of COVID-19 in Romania

 In several studies dealing with the estimation of the incubation period of viruses such as 2019-nCoV, SARS or MERS (\cite{PMID:32046819}, \cite{article:lau}, \cite{article:virlogeux}) we notice values in the range of $4.4-6.9$.

-Another important studied factor is how strict the rules of social distancing must be in order to stop the number of cases from increasing.
+Another important factor studied is how strict the rules of social distancing must be in order to stop the number of cases from increasing.
 In \cite{Read2020.01.23.20018549} it is estimated that a reduction in the basic reproduction number by $58-76 \%$ is needed to stop the increase in the number of infected people, considering the base reproduction number equal to $3.11$.

-At the core of our prediction model, it is the Modified-SEIR (\cite{chowdhury2020dynamic}), with a freely available toolbox, the Epidemic Calculator (\cite{gabgoh}), which we use as a stepping stone in our own implementation and validation of our model and experiments.
+The core of our prediction model is the Modified-SEIR (\cite{chowdhury2020dynamic}), with a freely available toolbox, the Epidemic Calculator (\cite{gabgoh}), which we use as a stepping stone in our own implementation and validation of our model and experiments.

-There is thorough research focused on the hospital needs (\cite{2020.04.21.20074732}) that predicts a total number of deaths equal to 1625 caused by a first wave of the infection.
-An ML-based project (\cite{Youyanggu}) assuming a mid-May reopening predicted 1776 deaths in Romania on Aug 1, 2020, as of June 12, 2020.
-While Artificial Intelligence (AI) solutions are sometimes biased and considered inadequate, we know that their true power arrives from grasping the inner complexity of a problem by learning from experience (real data), which a simpler heuristic method cannot.

-For solving a very difficult prediction problem, such as the ones revolving around COVID-19, \cite{how-artificial} proposes AI-powered ways to manage limited healthcare resources, to develop personalized patient management and treatment plans, to inform policies, to enable effective collaboration and to understand and account for uncertainty better.
+To solve a very difficult prediction problem, such as the one relating to COVID-19, \cite{how-artificial} proposes AI-powered ways to manage limited healthcare resources, develop personalized patient management and treatment plans, inform policies, enable effective collaboration, and better understand and account for uncertainty.